ENVIRONMENTAL DISCOVERY & LEARNING PROGRAMS

-Children will discover the main features that make a dolphin such a special animal.
-By using simple tools, they will learn about their physiology: their size, their ability to hold their breath and see in the dark, the way they communicate with different sounds.
-They will have the unique opportunity to go behind-the-scenes to meet a dolphin and learn from their animal-care staff, who know them best as they spend their whole working day with them.
+You will discover the main features that make a dolphin such a special animal and the marine habitat.
+Using simple tools, you learn about their physiology: their size, their ability to hold their breath and see in the dark, the way they communicate with different sounds.
+You will have the unique opportunity to go behind-the-scenes to meet a dolphin and learn from their animal-care staff, who know them best as they spend their whole working day with them.

 2. Habitats - Where do Animals Live